lukasjoc/fromthetransistor/docs/fpga.md

 About those Field Programmable Gate Arrays (FPGA's)

-Boolean alrebra (Basic Gates)
+Most definite basic internal components
 ---

-Most definite basic internal components:G
 - LUT's,
 - Flip-Flops
 - some form of oscillator to produce a stable central clock